-Principal adverse impacts are the significant most negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human anti rights, corruption and antibribery matters.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti corruption and antibribery matters.

 The sustainable investments do not cause significant harm to the sustainable investment objective thanks to negative screening.